Sandbanks Provincial Park is one of the busiest parks in the province, welcoming over 800,000 visitors in 2020!

 8. Where can I get lunch?

-Grab lunch at the restaurant in Sandbanks’ park store on main Outlet Beach, or stop by the Canteen at Dunes Beach.
+Grab lunch at the restaurant in Sandbanks’ park store on main Outlet Beach.

 Feeling crowded?
 Head into town for lunch and enjoy the rich tastes of the county or enjoy a local patio.

 9. What are the park hours?